Kudakwashe Tagwirei: Personal life

 Tagwirei is married to Sandra Mpunga Tagwirei, and the couple has been included in U.S. sanctions lists.
 He is often referred to by the nickname "Queen Bee" in Zimbabwean media.
 Tagwirei is known for his philanthropy, including donations to health and education initiatives, though these have sometimes been linked to his political affiliations.
+Rutendo Benson Matinyarare has accused Zimbabwean businessman Kudakwashe Tagwirei of blocking efforts to lift US sanctions against top officials, allegedly holding recordings and documents to prove this interference.